QuinnoxLabs/visitor/app/README.md

-# visitor
+# App
-A simple app for recording visitors using QR code scans
+The mobile app for creating the visitor and scanning the visitor in